 I mix my gelatin mixtures up this way because it’s the best way to get clump free homemade gummies!

 Edited to add:

-Someone asked me in the comments whether or not Great Lakes Gelatin was GMO free.
+Someone asked me in the comments whether or not the gelatin I used is GMO free.
 Their response when I contacted the company and asked was that their gelatin is “Grass fed (no grain), hormone free, pesticide free and GMO free.”
 How awesome is that?

 PAID ENDORSEMENT DISCLOSURE: In order for me to support my blogging activities, I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.
 See my affiliate link policy here.